Joelfriis/Joelfriis/README.md

 ## About Me
 - 🎒 Currently enrolled as a third year student at **KTH Royal Institute of Technology**
-- Employed as a consultant i at **Advisense** working with regulatory reporting
+- Employed as a consultant at **Advisense** working with regulatory reporting.
 - 🔭 Pursuing the **Degree Programme in Information and Communication Technology**

 ## Languages and Technologies